sum1lim/sea_ice_remote_sensing/README.md

 **Description**: Get a model and see if it can be applicable to other data.

+**Note**: Couldn't seem to get TensorFlow running on Windows or Ubuntu for the ML related scripts.
+For now MacOS with a M1 chip seems to work.

 ## Getting Started

 ### Install the Package in a Python Virtual Environment